One person’s “Eat Pray Love” is another person’s “Dance Draw Meditate”

 - Engage and disengage with technology.
 It’s a great way to connect with people but a digital holiday offers a great opportunity to be more focused and present.

-Visit our Facebook Page and share how you plan to practice Self Care this December.
+Visit our Facebook Page and share how you plan to practice Self Care.
 Join the Conversation